Boeing asks for beacon checks on up to 1,200 jets

 AIRBUS REVIEW

-Airbus said it would carry out a review of the way the emergency beacons are installed on its planes, but stopped short of asking airlines to inspect them across its fleet.
+Airbus said it would carry out a review of the way the emergency beacons are installed onboard its planes, but stopped short of asking airlines to inspect them across its fleet.

 "Our records do not show any incidents of this nature," a spokesman for the European planemaker said.